vignesh-creator/Ivlabs-Entry-Project/QuantumComputing/README.md

 the time duration is based on the que how many developers are accessing

 I will seperately put a Code to how to access IBMQ's Quantum Computer within our code

+note that the the probabilites vary from computation to computation